| Title: | Read and Write '.gltf' and '.glb' Files |

 specify the “times” at which the animation is drawn.
 If

-is specified, then a frame is drawn at time start
+by is specified, then a frame is drawn at time start and

 as a multiplier on the internal time (taken to be in seconds).